wincent/clipper/README.md

 Or, in the case of a UNIX domain socket at `~/.clipper.sock` and a sufficiently recent version of OpenSSH (version 6.7 or above):

-    # Assuming a local socket on OS X in $HOME at /Users/me/.clipper.sock
+    # Assuming a local socket on macOS in $HOME at /Users/me/.clipper.sock
     # and a remote Linux machine with $HOME is in /home rather than /Users:
     ssh -R/home/me/.clipper.sock:/Users/me/.clipper.sock \
         -o StreamLocalBindUnlink=yes \